VS

 When is McKinson vs Avanesyan?

-Michael McKinson could fight David Avanesyan in Summer 2024 in the United Kingdom.
+Michael McKinson could fight David Avanesyan in late 2024 the United Kingdom.

 McKinson vs Avanesyan stats

-Michael McKinson would step into the ring with a record of 25 wins, 1 loss and 0 draws, 4 of those wins coming by the way of knock out.
+Michael McKinson would step into the ring with a record of 25 wins, 1 loss, and 0 draws, 4 of those wins coming by way of knockout.

-David Avanesyan would make his way to the ring with a record of 30 wins, 4 loses and 1 draw, with 18 of those wins by knock out.
+David Avanesyan would make his way to the ring with a record of 30 wins, 5 losses and 1 draw, with 18 of those wins by knockout.

-The stats suggest Avanesyan would have a massive power advantage over McKinson, boosting at 60% knock out percentage over McKinson's 16%.
+The stats suggest Avanesyan would have a massive power advantage over McKinson, boasting a 60% knockout percentage compared to McKinson's 16%.

 Michael McKinson is the younger man by 5 years, at 30 years old.